Foundational Reading · 67 Terms · Reviewed June 2026

 # MCP (Model Context Protocol) An open protocol for exposing tools, data sources, and prompts to AI agents in a standard way.

 MCP lets you wrap an internal API or a third-party agent platform as a tool any compatible agent can invoke.
 In practice it is the integration glue between platforms — for example, running n8n or CrewAI flows as tools inside a VDF AI Network.
-See Integrate n8n & CrewAI as MCP Tools.
+See Model Context Protocol and Integrate n8n & CrewAI as MCP Tools.

 # Model Card Short structured documentation of a model: intended use, training data summary, evaluations, and limits.